noraphl/demo-test2/README.md

-# Minimal Mistakes remote theme starter
+# New look and blog

 Adapted from [**Minimal Mistakes starter**](https://github.com/mmistakes/mm-github-pages-starter/generate)